-Sampling configuration

-Sampling These commands set the sampling configuration to use when you create a new data file.

-Runtime samp lina The
+Samplin configuratio

-These commands control data sampling.
-There is only one new data file at a time, and these commands refer to it, regardless of the current view.
+Runtime sampling These commands control data sampling.

-SampleAbort Stop sampling and throw data away SampleHandle Gets the view handle of sampling windows and controls SampleKey Adds to the keyboard marker channel, controls output sequencer
+SampleAbort Stop sampling and throw data away SampleHandle Gets the view handle of sampling windows and controls SampleKey Adds to the keyboard marker channel, controls output sequencer SampleReset Clear the current data file and restart sampling SampleSeqClock Get and optionally change the sequencer clock rate SampleSeqStep Get the current sequencer step SampleSeqTable Get and set output sequencer table data SampleSeqVar Set an output sequencer variable SampleStart Start sampling after creating a new time view SampleStatus Get the sampling state SampleStop Stop sampling and keep the data SampleText Adds a string to the text marker channel SampleWrite Control writing data to sampling file

-SampleReset SampleSeqStep SampleSeqTable SampleSeqVar SampleStart SampleStatus SampleStop SampleText SampleWrite Clear the current data file and restart sampling Get the current sequencer step Get and set output sequencer table data Set an output sequencer variable Start sampling after creating a new time view Get the sampling state Stop sampling and keep the data Adds a string to the text marker channel Control writing data to sampling file Arbitrary waveform output These commands conta Waveforms are identified PlayOffline PlayWaveAdd PlayWaveChans PlayWaveCopy PlayWaveCopy PlayWaveCycles PlayWaveDelete PlayWaveEnable PlayWaveEnable PlayWaveEnable PlayWaveLink\$ PlayWaveLink\$ PlayWaveRate PlayWaveStatus\$ PlayWaveStop PlayWaveStop PlayWaveTrigger rol the output of waveforms during data sampling and offline. ed by a key code and up to 10 can be defined.
-Play offline via 1401 or sound card Add waveform to the on-line play list Get or change the DAC channels of an area before sampling Update output waveforms in 1401 after sampling starts Get or change the repeats of a waveform Delete one or more waveforms from the play wave list Controls which waveforms in the list are available for playing Get waveform information including list of all waveform keys Get or set the label associated with each waveform Get or set the links between waveforms Get or set the desired base wave replay rate Scale factor for the wave replay rate - can be used on-line Get information about waveform output during sampling Stop the current output immediately or set one more cycle Get or set the trigger state for a waveform Discriminator control These functions control DiscrimChanGet DiscrimChanSet DiscrimClear DiscrimLevel DiscrimMode DiscrimMonitor DiscrimTimeOut the CED 1401-18 discriminator card.
-Get the settings of a discriminator channel Change discriminator channel settings Set all channels to a known state Get or set discriminator thresholds Get or set discriminator modes Get or set the waveform monitor channel Get or set the time-out for modes 7 and 8 Signal conditioner control These functions control CondFilter CondFilterList CondGain CondGainList CondGet CondOffset CondOffsetLimit CondRevision\$ CondSet CondSourceList CondType serial line controlled signal conditioners.
-Get or set the conditioner low-pass or high-pass filter Get a list of possible low-pass or high-pass filter settings Get or set the conditioner gain Get a list of the possible gains for the conditioner Get all the settings for one channel of the conditioner Get or set the conditioner offset for a channel Get or set the conditioner offset range for a channel Get or set the conditioner offset for a channel Single call to set all channel parameters Get names of the signal sources available on the conditioner Get the type of signal conditioner
+Arbitrary waveform These commands control the output of waveforms during data sampling and offline. output Waveforms are identified by a key code and up to 10 can be defined.

+L 5 5 1 - PlayOffline Play offline via 1401 or sound card PlayWaveAdd Add waveform to the on-line play list PlayWaveChans Get or change the DAC channels of an area before sampling PlayWaveCopy Update output waveforms in 1401 after sampling starts PlayWaveCycles Get or change the repeats of a waveform PlayWaveDelete Delete one or more waveforms from the play wave list PlayWaveEnable Controls which waveforms in the list are available for playing PlayWaveInfo\$ Get waveform information including list of all waveform keys PlayWaveLabel\$ Get or set the label associated with each waveform PlayWaveLink\$ Get or set the links between waveforms PlayWaveRate Get or set the desired base wave replay rate PlayWaveSpeed Scale factor for the wave replay rate - can be used on-line PlayWaveStatus\$ Get information about waveform output during sampling PlayWaveStop Stop the current output immediately or set one more cycle PlayWaveTrigger Get or set the trigger state for a waveform

-Debugging operations Th
+Discriminator control These functions control the CED 1401-18 discriminator card.

+DiscrimChanGet Get the settings of a discriminator channel DiscrimChanSet Change discriminator channel settings DiscrimClear Set all channels to a known state DiscrimLevel Get or set discriminator thresholds DiscrimMode Get or set discriminator modes DiscrimMonitor Get or set the waveform monitor channel DiscrimTimeOut Get or set the time-out for modes 7 and 8

+Signal conditioner These functions control serial line controlled signal conditioners. control CondFilter Get or set the conditioner low-pass or high-pass filter Get a list of possible low-pass or high-pass filter settings CondFilterList Get or set the conditioner gain CondGain Get a list of the possible gains for the conditioner CondGainList Get all the settings for one channel of the conditioner CondGet Get or set the conditioner offset for a channel CondOffset